 It's my belief that not enough visitors to our shores know about the county and what it can offer in terms of the beauty of it's countryside and the number and variety of historic houses it has within it's boundaries.

 London, personally I love to visit the city, outside of York it’s probably my favourite English city and it's a magnet to visitors from abroad and it’s easy to see why, rich in history, fantastic venues to eat and see shows, world class museums, glorious parks, a melting pot of people, it’s got the lot.

 And if your time in the UK is limited a lot people make the decision to see London and not venture elsewhere, which given what I've pointed out above is understandable.

-Northamptonshire has produced many talented people who have left an indelible mark on our country and the wider world, Poets, Composers, Scientists, Writers, even a Prime Minister of England, the only one to be assassinated.
+The county has produced many talented people who have left an indelible mark on our country and the wider world, poets, composers, scientists, writers, even a Prime Minister of England, in fact the only English PM to be assassinated.